Frequently Asked Questions (FAQ)

 What is your email address?

 We do not have a general email address for the Health & Counseling department.
-However, current students can contact Health & Counseling professional staff members through our student web portal, myhealth.geneseo.edu.
+However, current students can send secure messages to Health & Counseling professional staff members at myhealth.geneseo.edu.

 What do I do when Health & Counseling is closed?

-There are various resources available for evenings and weekends; go to our Emergency Information page for more information.
+There are various resources available for evenings and weekends. including our Nurse Advice Line; please go to our Emergency Information page for more information.

 How is Health & Counseling staffed?

 Health Services are provided by a licensed physician, licensed nurse practitioners, and licensed nurses.
-Counseling Services are provided by licensed psychologists.
-Other Health & Counseling staff include a masters-level Coordinator of Health Promotion, a masters-level coordinator of our alcohol and drug program, andvarious support staff.
+Counseling Services are provided by licensed psychologists and other licensed counselors.
+Other Health & Counseling staff include a masters-level Coordinator of Health Promotion, a masters-level coordinator of our alcohol and other drug program, and various support staff.
 To learn more about us, visit our Meet the H&C Staff page; or, for more information on staff degrees and job positions, see What Do Those Degrees Mean?

 Will the SAFE law that was passed in New York affect my treatment?